dotnet/android/Documentation/guides/BuildProcess.md

--   **AndroidEnableGooglePlayStoreChecks** &ndash; A bool property which allows developers to disable the following Google Play Store checks, XA1004, XA1005 and XA1006.
+-   **AndroidEnableGooglePlayStoreChecks** &ndash; A bool property which allows developers to disable the following Google Play Store checks: XA1004, XA1005 and XA1006.
 This is useful for developers who are not targeting the Google Play Store and do not wish to run those checks.